mm6/InternetOfThingsCourse/Syllabus.md

 ### Assignments

-There will be four programming projects equally weighted (60%).
+There will be three programming projects equally weighted (60%).

-One of the projects (Project 4) will be chosen and designed by a student team.
-On Project 4, the number of students in a student team is between 1 and 3.
-This project requires a demonstration presented to the class.
-The demonstration will be divided equally among the team members.

-There will be quizzes on the readings at the start of lecture with the low score dropped (10%).
+There will be four quizzes on the readings at the start of lecture with the low score dropped (15%).

-There will be a closed Book Final Exam based on readings, lectures, and programming (30%).
+There will be a closed Book Final Exam based on readings, lectures, and programming (25%).

 ### Late Assignment Policy

 You have 7 grace days to spend.
 This policy is meant to cover such issues as job interviews, travel and so on.
 After the seven days are spent, there is a late penalty of 10% per day.

 ### Policy on collaboration